Ifni War: Battle of Edchera

-In January 1958, Morocco redoubled its commitment to the Spanish campaign, reorganising all army units in Spanish territory as the "Saharan Liberation Army".
+In January 1958, Morocco redoubled its commitment to the Spanish campaign, reorganising all Moroccan Army units in Spanish territory as the "Saharan Liberation Army".

 On 12 January, a division of the Saharan Liberation Army attacked the Spanish garrison at El Aaiún.
-Beaten back and forced into retreat by the Spaniards, the army turned its efforts to the southeast.
-Another opportunity presented itself the next day at Edchera, where two companies of the 13th Legionnaire battalion were conducting a reconnaissance mission.
+Beaten back and forced into retreat by the Spaniards, the Moroccan Army turned its efforts to the southeast.
+Another opportunity presented itself the next day at Edchera, where two companies of the 13th Legionnaire Battalion were conducting a reconnaissance mission.
 Slipping unseen into the large dunes near the Spanish positions, the Moroccans opened fire.

 Ambushed, the Legionnaires struggled to maintain cohesion, driving off attacks with mortar and small arms fire.
-The 1st platoon stubbornly denied ground to the Moroccans until heavy losses forced it to withdraw.
-Bloody attacks continued until nightfall, and were fiercely resisted by the Spanish, who inflicted heavy casualties.
+The 1st Platoon stubbornly denied ground to the Moroccans until heavy losses forced it to withdraw.
+Bloody Moroccan attacks continued until nightfall, and were fiercely resisted by the Spanish, who inflicted heavy casualties on the Moroccans.
 By nightfall, the Moroccans were too scattered and depleted of men to continue their assault, and retreated into the darkness.

-Clearance of Spanish Sahara
+Operation Écouvillon

 In February 1958, a Franco-Spanish combined force launched an offensive that broke up the Moroccan Liberation Army.
 Between them, France and Spain deployed a joint air fleet of 150 planes.
 The Spanish were 9,000 strong and the French 5,000.

 First to fall were the Moroccan mountain strongholds at Tan-Tan.
 Bombed from above and rocketed from below, the Liberation Army suffered 150 dead and abandoned its positions.

-On February 10, the 4th, 9th, and 13th Spanish Legion battalions, organised into a motorised group, drove the Moroccans from Edchera and advanced to Tafurdat and Smara.
+On 10 February, the 4th, 9th, and 13th Spanish Legion battalions, organised into a motorised group, drove the Moroccans from Edchera and advanced to Tafurdat and Smara.

-The Spanish army at El Aaiún, in conjunction with French forces from Fort Gouraud, struck the Moroccans on February 21, destroying Saharan Liberation Army concentrations between Bir Nazaran and Ausert.
+The Spanish army at El Aaiún, in conjunction with French forces from Fort Gouraud, struck the Moroccans on 21 February, destroying Saharan Liberation Army concentrations between Bir Nazaran and Ausert.

-Consequences

-In Ifni, Spanish troops retreated from the territory to a defensive perimeter around Sidi Ifni.
+Aftermath

-On April 2, 1958, the governments of Spain and Morocco signed the Treaty of Angra de Cintra which was named after the large bay in the area.
+On 2 April 1958, the governments of Spain and Morocco signed the Treaty of Angra de Cintra which was named after the large bay in the area.

-Morocco obtained the region of Tarfaya (Cape Juby), between the river Draa and the parallel 27° 40′, and Ifni (although legally Morocco only gained full control over the territory in 1969), excluding the colony of Spanish Sahara.
+Morocco obtained the region of Tarfaya (Cape Juby), between the Draa River and the parallel 27°40′, and Ifni (although legally Morocco only gained full control over the territory in 1969), excluding the colony of Spanish Sahara.

-Spain retained possession of Ifni until 1969, when, while under some international pressure (resolution 2072 of the United Nations from 1965), it returned the territory to Morocco.
+Spain retained possession of Sidi Ifni until 1969, when, while under some international pressure (resolution 2072 of the United Nations from 1965), it returned the territory to Morocco.
 Spain kept control of Spanish Sahara until the 1975 Green March prompted it to sign the Madrid Accords with Morocco and Mauritania; it withdrew from the territory in 1976 and Western Sahara was partitioned between Morocco and Mauritania.